The Magic of Heart-Centered Living

 Exhale longer than you inhale.

-Your body is the doorway.
+Your body is often the doorway back.

 What is true right now?